grezniczek/redcap_survey_auth/README.md

 ![Protection of Public Dashboards](images/public-dashboard-protection.png)

 Endpoint selection uses the configured scheme, hostname, port, and base path.
+It derives the current origin from PHP's server configuration rather than the client-controlled `Host` header.
+Reverse proxies must therefore expose the canonical public server name, port, and scheme to PHP.
 Internal and external URLs can share a hostname if their base paths differ; the more specific matching path takes precedence.
 Requests matching neither configured endpoint are denied.
 Denying external access takes precedence over login protection, including for users who already authenticated.

 Dashboard copies inherit the source dashboard's SurveyAuth settings.
 Copies remain private until those settings are saved, and become public only if REDCap's publication rules permit it.
 REDCap copies reports as non-public; review protection when making a copied report public.